attilasomogyi/asterisk-configuration-files/SUPPORT.md

 - Stack Overflow's voting system assures that the best answers are prominently visible.

-To save your and this project time, The project going to systematically close all issues that are requests for general support and redirect people to Stack Overflow.
+To save your and this project time, The project is going to systematically close all issues that are requests for general support and redirect people to Stack Overflow.

 _Thank you for your cooperation._